LCA-CI-builds-repair/lightly/docs/source/docker_archive/integration/dagster_aws.rst

 Introduction
 --------------
+Data         """
+        Process the input video(s) for Lightly stored in an S3 object.

+        Args:
+            object_name:
+                S3 object containing the input video(s) for Lightly.
+        """

+        # Extract the input directory from the S3 object name
+        input_dir = object_name.split('/')[-2]

+        # Define the full path to the input directory on the mounted instance
+        input_dir_path = os.path.join(MOUNTED_DIR, 'input_dir', input_dir)

+        # Initialize an EC2 client
+        ec2_client = EC2Client()

+        # Start the EC2 instance
+        ec2_client.start_instance(INSTANCE_ID)

+        # Run the processing command on the EC2 instance
+        ec2_client.run_command(f'/home/ubuntu/run.sh {input_dir_path}', INSTANCE_ID)

+        # Stop the EC2 instance after processing
-Data collection and pre-processing pipelines have become more and more automated in the recent years.
+        ec2_client.stop_instance(INSTANCE_ID)processing pipelines have become more and more automated in the recent years.
 The Lightly Docker can take on a crucial role in such a pipeline as it can reliably filter out redundant images and corrupted images with high throughput.

 This guide shows how to write a simple automated data pre-processing pipeline which performs the following steps: